Turok 2: Seeds of Evil

 Seeds of Evil features a single-player campaign consisting of six levels and a multiplayer mode where various players can compete against each other in several game types.
 It supports the Nintendo 64 Expansion Pak, which enables an optional high-resolution graphics mode.
 The game was developed over a period of 21 months and was originally intended to be released on a 12MB cartridge without a multiplayer component, but was ultimately released on a 32MB cartridge.

-Seeds of Evil received very positive reviews from critics and sold 1.4 million copies by January 1999.
-Critics praised the game for its detailed graphics, deep levels, and advanced artificial intelligence of enemies.
+Seeds of Evil was positively received by critics and sold 1.4 million copies by January 1999.
+Reviewers praised the game for its detailed graphics, deep levels, and advanced artificial intelligence of enemies.
 However, the game's inconsistent frame rate and notable distance fog were common subjects of criticism.
 A remaster developed by Nightdive Studios was released for Microsoft Windows in 2017, Xbox One in 2018, Nintendo Switch in 2019, and PlayStation 4 in 2021.
 A sequel, Turok 3: Shadow of Oblivion, was released in 2000.
+The original game was also re-released on the Nintendo Classics service via the Mature 17+ app on October 28, 2024.